podcast

 Twitter's open algorithm, Auto-GPT, LLMs as "calculators for words", SudoLang & stochastic parrots

 Twitter publishes (some of) its recommendation algorithm, Toran Bruce Richards puts GPT-4 on autopilot, Simon Willison shares a good way for us to think about LLMs, Eric Elliot creates a powerful pseudocode programming language for LLMs & I define and demystify the term “stochastic parrot”.
 View the newsletterJoin the discussionChangelog++ members support our work, get closer to the metal, and make the ads disappear.
-Join today!Featuring:Jerod Santo – GitHub, LinkedIn, Mastodon, X
+Join today!Featuring:Jerod Santo – Website, GitHub, LinkedIn, Mastodon, X

 2023-04-03